Sarabha Sastri: Penance at Eraharam

-Sastri undertook penance in ErAharam -Sri Sankari Samedha Skandanadha Swamy temple, obtained divinity and brought peace and happiness to local population.
+Sastri undertook penance in ErAharam -Sri Sankari Samedha Skandanadha Swamy temple.
 Later, he organised "Sarba Kavadi", " Macha Kavadi" etc. and spread the fame of this temple.
 Carrying kavadi is a practice of penance or prayaschittam.
 Thaipusam is a festival that is marked by acts of penance such as carrying the Kavadi.
 The Kavadi itself is a physical burden through which the devotees implore for help from deity.

 Achievements

-Blindness in childhood could do nothing to blunt the musical genius of Sarabha Sastri.
-By experimenting with the flute, he evolved a fingering technique by which he could produce the entire range of Indian ragas on it.
+Sastri evolved a fingering technique by which he could produce the entire range of Indian ragas on it.

 Sri Sarabha Sastrigal composed more than 500 Sahityas for Nayanmar charithrams, in various languages.

 Sri Saraba Saastrigal taught a unique technique in playing the Flute (with Tu-Tu kaarams).
 He was also able to play the Thaanam on the Flute.
-Sri Saraba Saastrigal was also called "Eka Chandra Graahi", since he had the uncanny ability to grasp anything by just listening once.
+Sri Saraba Saastrigal was also called "Eka Chandra Graahi", due to an apparent ability to grasp anything by just listening once.
 Palladam Sanjiva Rao was a direct disciple of Sri Saraba Saastrigal.
 Palladam Sanjiva Rao passed this on to H Ramachandra Shastry who taught Carnatic flute at Kalakshetra until 1992.
 Some of the notable musicians practising this art form include G. S. Rajan, Ludwig Pesch and T. Sashidhar.

-Sastri was always sought after by fans, but he never practised the flute at home.
-Sastri who never practised would however warm up within a few seconds from the commencement of a concert and readily get into his stride.
-He was a confirmed believer in emotional purification through music.
-He was invited to serve as the "Asthana Vidwan' of Mysore samasthan by the erstwhile Maharaja of Mysore which was refused by Sastri.He was also against commercialisation of music.